-Let's not underestimate the value in that last statistic.
-Millennials are the growing population of consumers, and they make up a huge portion of the general market base.
+Let's consider the value in that last statistic.
+Millennials are the growing population of consumers, and they make up a considerable portion of the general market base.

-Regardless of which age group you're marketing to, though, the bottom line is that environmental impact matters.
+Regardless of which age group you're marketing to, the bottom line is that environmental impact matters.
 According to a survey released by the Pew Research Center, 74% of U.S. adults said the country should do whatever it takes to protect the environment.

-But people can be confused by vague and inaccurate (or completely nonexistent) packaging labels.
-Since most consumers aren't experts on how to recycle or read end-of-life labels, you can elevate your reputation as a "green" brand by providing clear instructions on your packaging.
+But people need clarification on vague and inaccurate (or completely nonexistent) packaging labels.
+Since most consumers aren't experts on recycling or reading end-of-life labels, you can elevate your reputation as a "green" brand by providing clear instructions on your packaging.

-Where Do You Go From Here?
+Sustainable Labeling: Where Do You Go From Here?

 It’s especially advantageous to work with a packaging partner that has an abundance of experience in the area of sustainable packaging and labeling.

-Rely on the expertise of a company with the operational capability to help you remain cost-competitive while satisfying your unique product and package quality requirements, and that provides parts sourcing, localized technical service, contract packaging and consultative services for packaging line optimization.
+Rely on the expertise of a company with the operational capability to help you remain cost-competitive while satisfying your unique product and package quality requirements and that provides parts sourcing, localized technical service, contract packaging, and consultative services for packaging line optimization.